thindil/steamsky/bin/doc/MODDING.md

 * All Gun ammunition must have a name beginning with `Ammo`, for example:
   *Ammo150*.
 * All Harpoon Gun Ammunition types must have a name beginning with `Harpoon`.
+* There can be maximum 128 types of items in the game.

 ### Removing item types
 * You can remove item types from *data/game.dat* by removing their tag.